-We often discuss social media content and its role in a company’s online strategy, but how often should we just be sharing other people’s content or creating our own content to share?
-Naturally, there are pros and cons to both options and, typically, a blend of both will represent your brand most effectively – but what should that blend look like?
-There is a wide range of content you can create for your own company, from blogs to memes and from videos to infographics and some of these can be incredibly time-consuming and expensive to produce, so which should you choose?
+We often discuss social media content and its role in a company’s online strategy, but how often should we just be sharing other people’s content or creating our own?
+Naturally, there are pros and cons to both options and, typically, a blend of each will represent your brand most effectively – but what should that blend look like?
+There is a wide range of content you can create for your own company, from blogs to memes and from videos to infographics, and some of these can be incredibly time-consuming and expensive to produce, so which should you choose?

 Content is the cornerstone of your social presence